iangle/UKG-Ready-API/README.md

 # Setting up the Program

 ## Installing Python
 If you already have python installed then move onto the next step.
 If you don't have python installed, then open up a command line window and type in "python".
 This will bring up a Microsoft store window where you can download and install Python.
-Once you have Python installed move onto the next step.
+You can also go to: https://www.python.org/downloads/ to download python, just click on the latest version and follow the instructions to download and install it.
 You can double check that Python is installed by typing the following into a terminal window.

     python --help

+If you see a long list of help items then you have python installed correctly.
+Once you have Python installed move onto the next step.

 ## Cloning from Github